-Think of product-market fit as the moment when “your customers become your salespeople.”
-Josh Porter, of Rocket Insights, calls it the magical moment when three things happen:
+Josh Porter of Rocket Insights says product-market fit is when “your customers become your salespeople.”
+He calls it the magical moment when three things happen:

 Existing users recognize your product’s value.